 The Company operates in two business segments, which are (i) exploration and production and (ii) midstream and marketing.
 The exploration and production segment is engaged in the acquisition, exploration and development of oil and natural gas properties.
-The midstream and marketing segment provides the exploration and production segment and certain third parties with (i) any products and services that need to be delivered by midstream infrastructure, including oil and natural gas gathering services as well as rig fuel, natural gas lift and water in the primary drilling corridors and (ii) takeaway optionality in the field and firm service commitments to maximize oil, NGL and natural gas revenues.
+The midstream and marketing segment provides Laredo's exploration and production segment and certain third parties with (i) any products and services that need to be delivered by midstream infrastructure, including oil and natural gas gathering services as well as rig fuel, natural gas lift and water in Laredo's primary drilling corridors and (ii) takeaway optionality in the field and firm service commitments to maximize Laredo's oil, NGL and natural gas revenues.